jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (v) practices in relation to behaviour management and limits on the use of physical restraint:
     (vi) communication and consultation with parents:
     (vii) the operation and administration of playgroups:
-  (b) authorise the Minister, after consultation with those organisations that appear to the Minister to be representative of persons likely to be substantially affected by the regulations, to prescribe criteria to be used by the Secretary to assess compliance with the minimum standards imposed by the regulations:
+  (b) authorise the Minister, after consultation with the Director of Regulation and those organisations that appear to the Minister to be representative of persons likely to be substantially affected by the regulations, to prescribe criteria to be used by the Director of Regulation to assess compliance with the minimum standards imposed by the regulations:
   (c)
   (d) limit or regulate the number of children who may attend certified playgroups:
   (e) provide for the grant, duration, expiry, renewal, suspension, transfer, reclassification, and cancellation of certificates of 1 or more specified kinds for playgroups, and prescribe the conditions under which certificates may be granted, renewed, or transferred and the fees payable in respect of the grant, renewal, or transfer of the certificates: